 Assess the capability of each fire ignition source to release heat at a sufficient rate to create a damaging HGL.
 The minimum HRR required for the development of a damaging HGL can be determined as a function of compartment floor area, ceiling height, and type of most vulnerable target using the HGL tables and plots (table/plot set B) in Attachment 8.

-Use the FDS2 ignition source screening worksheet ( 2.3.3 in Attachment 1) to perform the FDS2 screening for each ignition source.
+Use the FDS2 ignition source screening worksheet (Worksheet 2.3.3 in Attachment 1) to perform the FDS2 screening for each ignition source.

 Step 2.3.4: FDS3 Ignition Source Screening

-For findings in the Fire Confinement ategory 2.3.3 in Attachment 1 is also used to screen ignition sources that, possibly in combination with secondary combustibles, are not capable of causing the development of a damaging HGL in the exposed compartment.
+For findings in the Fire Confinement Category, Worksheet 2.3.3 in Attachment 1 is also used to screen ignition sources that, possibly in combination with secondary combustibles, are not capable of causing the development of a damaging HGL in the exposed compartment.
 In this case the two compartments separated by the degraded barrier are combined into one.
 The floor area of the combined compartment is the sum of the floor areas of the two compartments.
 The ceiling height is the lower of the ceiling heights in the two compartments.
 The target type is that in the exposed compartment, i.e., not the compartment where the fire is postulated.

 Step 2.3.5: Screening Check